logigearcorp/docs.testarchitect.com/content/testarchitect-tutorial/part-2-becoming-a-testarchitect-power-user/lesson-7-creating-data-driven-tests/creating-a-data-driven-test.md

     You are now ready to begin writing your action lines.

-4. In the third column of the TEST CASE line, provide a useful description, such as Report data out of a data set.
+4.  **Optional:** In the third column of the TEST CASE line, provide a useful description, such as Report data out of a data set.

 5.  {{<note>}} The first step is to enter a use data set action line, but TestArchitect offers a shortcut for this: